kobejean/svelte-mock/README.md

 ### `toHaveBoundProps`

-Passes if a mocked component instance has the specified bound props.
+Passes if a component instance has the specified bound props.

 #### Example